top of page

 The following UK surgeons are recommended by our members based on multiple positive reviews.
-UK surgeons known to operate on normocalcaemic patients are limited but increasing.
-They are indicated below with an asterisk.
+UK surgeons known to operate on normocalcaemic patients are limited, indicated below with an asterisk.

-BAETS published audits in 2024 for years 2020 - 2023: https://baets.org.uk/reports/ The absence of audits during these years made it very difficult for patients to choose a surgeon, and we depended entirely on patient feedback.
-The published audits are enlightening, though they've not made a huge amount of difference to our recommended list below.
-Please do contact us with/for feedback/recommendations.
+BAETS published audits in 2024 for years 2020 - 2023: https://baets.org.uk/reports/ The absence of audits during these years made it difficult for patients to choose a surgeon.
+We depended entirely on patient feedback.
+The audits were enlightening, but didn't impact our recommended surgeons.

 Shad Khan * Oxford Oxford University Hospitals (ouh.nhs.uk)